 Following the recent spotlight session where Carlo explained QKD , Shouvik Ghorai our ESR based at UPMC has created some FAQ page around cryptography and talked more about Continuous-variable Quantum Cryptography.

 Cryptography is, nowadays, a critically important part of our lives, even though we usually don’t notice it at all.
 All the conversations we have via email and instant messaging apps are encrypted, so are the messages exchanged during online bank transactions and e-commerce purchases.
-Even though the physical part of the message, the string of bits of which it is composed, is in principle available on the internet, its meaning is concealed, hidden behind some cryptographic scheme.
+To learn more about how satellites hovering around the earth can help with our secure communications, check out the recent work and achievements of Carlo Liorni, our ESR based in Dusseldorf.

-As for any new technology, these new means of communication generate new problems and risks.
+As for any new technology, the new means of communication generate new problems and risks.
 Among the most critical is the difficulty of keeping our digital communications private and confidential.
 Security is a crucial requirement for many of our communications.
-And it is for this reasons that over the past 60 years a lot of effort has been put into the development of cryptography, i.e. the set of techniques that allow us to transmit and store information securely.
-It is thanks to cryptography that nowadays we can have private digital communications.
+If you want to learn more, please read about the recent work and achievements of Mirko Pittaluga, our ESR based in Toshiba.

 Federico Grasselli, our ESR at University of Dusseldorf, has explained the recent theoretical progress in multi-party quantum key distribution, also known as quantum conferencing.
 If you have no clue of what that is, then learn more by reading here.